StitchDesign/Stitch/README.md

 3. **Touch First:** We're weirdly in love with the iPad, but it needs more powerful software.
 We're trying to help fix that.

 ## Apple Only
-Part of the benifit of being all in on the Apple echosystem is that we get several pretty amazing capabilities out of the box that others don't have.
+Part of the benifit of being all in on the Apple ecosystem is that we get several pretty amazing capabilities out of the box that others don't have.

 1. **ARKit Support**.
 Use 3D models and place them in the real world easily.
 There's much more we can do here, but we've commited a proof of concept.
 2. **CoreML Models**.
 Use any CoreML model, even those that you've trained yourself.
 We've also given you a few models to use that should help get you started.